Workshop on digitalisation and delivery of cultural material

 framework for the process of conversion from paper to digital form.

 c.
 Emerging techniques and methods using metadata harvesting for

-promoting access to multiple cultural repositories.
+access to multiple cultural repositories.

 During the workshop the participants will be guided through some of the key

 issues involved in the conversion process.
 The workshop will not present